ctstone/csredis/README.md

 ```

 ##Subscription model
-Because subscriptions block the active connection, subscriptions are not supported in RedisClientAsync.
+Because subscriptions block the active connection, subscriptions are supported only in RedisClient, not RedisClientAsync.
+You will need two open connections if you require read/write acess to the Redis server: 1 RedisClient for reading subscriptions; 1 RedisClient (or RedisClientAsync) for everything else.

 The subscription model is event based.
 Attach a handler to one or both of SubscriptionChanged/SubscriptionReceived to receive callbacks on subscription events.
 Pattern and non-pattern channels are handled by the same events.
-Opening a subscription channel blocks the main thread, so unsubscription will need to be handled by a background thread/task.
+Opening a subscription channel blocks the main thread, so unsubscription (and new subscriptions) will need to be handled by a background thread/task.

 **SubscriptionChanged**: Occurs when a subsciption channel is opened or closed
 **RedisSubscriptionReceived**: Occurs when a subscription message has been received